FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Proposed Fusion-Correction Network

 \textbf{Fusion block}.
-We perform image fusion before exposure correction to reduce the potential large memory consumption and computational costs, when dealing with a long image sequence.
+We perform image fusion before exposure correction to avoid large memory consumption and computational costs, when dealing with a long image sequence.
 Besides, a good fusion result tends to have rich details and little noise~\cite{twsc2018}, reducing the difficulty of exposure correction that is prone to bring unpleasing artifacts~\cite{Cai2018deep}.
-Inspired by the acceleration schemes in~\cite{hasinoff2016burst,gharbi2017deep,ma2019deep}, we design our fusion block under the ``Downsample-Execute-Upsample'' scheme~\cite{ma2019deep}.
+Inspired by the acceleration schemes in~\cite{hasinoff2016burst,gharbi2017deep,ma2019deep}, we design our fusion block under the ``Downsample-Execute-Upsample'' scheme~\cite{ma2019deep} to reduce the computational costs of our model upon long image sequences.
 Specifically, the Fusion block in the $i$-{th} ($i=1,...,n$) LP level first downsamples the base sequence $\{\mathbf{L}_k^i\}_{k=1}^{K}$ by a bilinear interpolation and predicts the weight maps $\{\mathbf{W}_k^i\}_{k=1}^{K}$ by several dilated convolutions~\cite{yu2015multi} at a downsampled size of $\{\mathbf{L}_k^i\}_{k=1}^{K}$.
 Then we upsample the weight maps $\{\mathbf{W}_k^i\}_{k=1}^{K}$ with the guidance of the input sequence $\{\mathbf{L}_k^i\}_{k=1}^{K}$~\cite{he2012guided} to fuse them at their original resolutions.
 The fused image $\mathbf{F}^i$ in the $i$-{th} layer is obtained as follows:

 where $\otimes$ is the Hadamard product and $g_\uparrow$ denotes the guided upsampling operation~\cite{he2012guided}.
-The dilated convolutions used in each Fusion block are shown in Table~\ref{table: dilated}.
+The dilated convolutions used in each Fusion block are shown in Figure~\ref{fig: fusion_block}.
 In each Fusion block, we use $m$ intermediate convolutional layers between the first convolutional layer and last two convolutional layers.
-Here, we set $m=4,3,2,1$ in corresponding LP levels.
+Here, we set $m=3,2,1,0$ in corresponding LP levels.
 Thus, the size of Fusion block decreases gradually in different LP levels.